Propaganda in Russia: Reactions

 Due to the propaganda in the Russian Federation, the European External Action Service founded the East StratCom Task Force in 2015 to count and display cases of untruths propagated in Russia about the EU and its member states.

 According to Mykola Riabchuk, Ukrainian journalist and political analyst, the Russian propaganda evolved into a full-fledged information war during the Russo-Ukrainian War.
-Riabchuk writes: "Three major narratives emerged that can be summed up as 'Ukraine's borders are artificial', 'Ukraine's society is deeply divided', and 'Ukrainian institutions are irreparably dysfunctional'", thus needing "external, apparently Russian, guardianship".
+Riabchuk writes, "Three major narratives emerged that can be summed up as 'Ukraine's borders are artificial,' 'Ukraine's society is deeply divided,' and 'Ukrainian institutions are irreparably dysfunctional,'" thus needing "external, apparently Russian, guardianship."

-During a hearing in the US Congress in 2015, Leon Aron, director of Russian studies at the American Enterprise Institute, described the Russian-sponsored TV network RT (formerly known as Russia Today) as not only promoting the Russian "brand", but aiming to "devalue the ideas of democratic transparency and responsibility, undermine the belief in the reliability of public information and fill the airwaves with half-truths".
-He described Russian state propaganda as "aggressive, often subtle, and effective in its use of the Internet".
+During a hearing in the US Congress in 2015, Leon Aron, director of Russian studies at the American Enterprise Institute, described the Russian-sponsored TV network RT (formerly known as Russia Today) as not only promoting the Russian "brand", but also aiming to "devalue the ideas of democratic transparency and responsibility, undermine the belief in the reliability of public information, and fill the airwaves with half-truths."
+He described Russian state propaganda as "aggressive, often subtle, and effective in its use of the Internet."

-Peter Pomerantsev, a British TV producer, in his 2014 book Nothing Is True and Everything Is Possible, argues that the propaganda's goals are not to convince, as in the classical propaganda, but to make an information field "dirty" so people would not trust anyone.
+Peter Pomerantsev, a British TV producer, in his 2014 book Nothing Is True and Everything Is Possible, argues that the propaganda's goals are not to convince, as in classical propaganda, but to make an information field "dirty" so people would not trust anyone.